First passage percolation in hostile environment is not monotone: Analysis of FPPHE on a finite tree: proof of Proposition

 \paragraph{Description of a Branching Random Walk in Continuous Time (BRWCT).} We will couple the process $\Fo $ inside $\oT_d^m$ with initial density of seeds $\mu$ with a BRWCT on $\mathbb{R}$ as follows. \begin{itemize} \item Each vertex of type $\Fo $ corresponds to an individual in the BRWCT.
 The origin $o$ plays the role of the starter of the progeny, and for $j\in \{0,\ldots, m-1\}$ we say that individual $u \in \mathcal{L}_j$ is the \emph{father} of $x\in \mathcal{L}_{j+1}$ if and only if \textbf{(a)} $u$ and $x$ are not seeds, and \textbf{(b)} $\{u,x\}\in E(\oT_d^m)$.
 For $x,y\in V(\oT_d^m)$, we say that $y$ is a \emph{descendant} of $x$ if there is a line of fathers from $y$ to $x$. \item The distribution governing the underlying random walk has (independent) increments distributed as exponentials of parameter $\gamma=1$. \item The offspring distribution is binomial with parameters $d $ and $1-\den$. \item The above defines the BRWCT up to generation $m$; from generation $m+1$ onwards, we let the BRWCT evolve independently of $\Fo$ on $\oT_d^m$. \end{itemize} Whenever we will write ``GWT'' we will mean a Galton-Watson Tree having this distribution.
 Also, from the coupling above, we see that the event that the BRWCT survives does not depend on the passage times of $\Fo$, but just on the location of the seeds.

 Similarly, we couple the evolution of $\Fl $ on $\T_d$ from each seed activated by $\Fo$ as independent BRWCT on $\mathbb{R}$ by setting the offspring distribution to be the constant $d$, and the distribution governing the underlying random walk to have (independent) increments as exponentials of parameter $\gamma=\lambda$.
-Clearly, individuals here correspond to vertices of type $\Fl $, and each progeny is started by a seed. \begin{Theorem}[{\cite[Theorem 3, adapted to our setting]{AddarioBerry-Reed}}] Consider a supercritical BRWCT on $\mathbb{R}$ with branching distribution Bin($d,\, \ns$) and step size $X\sim $ Exp($\gamma$) (for some fixed $\gamma>0$), then for each fixed $x\in \mathcal{L}_i$ there exist constants $C_x > 0, \delta_x > 0$ which depend on $X$, such that for all $\alpha>0 $
+Clearly, individuals here correspond to vertices of type $\Fl $, and each progeny is started by a seed.
+The theorem below is the concentration result we shall use.
+The measure $\P$ below is defined on the space of the trajectories of BRWCT on $\mathbb{R}$, where the branching mechanism and the step size are governed by the prescribed distributions.